-A Two-Day Trip to Kasama: Enjoy Pottery and Local Culture
+A 2-Day, 1-Night Trip to Kasama: Enjoy Pottery and Local Culture

 Those interested in pottery and art should visit Kasama City, known for its unique pottery culture, and the Kasama Himatsuri Pottery Festival.
 Kasama-yaki (pottery) has a long history and is designated as a Japan Heritage.
 In the following, we will introduce a 2-day/1-night model course that allows you to fully enjoy the local pottery culture as well as attractive local restaurants and eateries, the Kasama Inari Shrine—one of the three major Inari shrines in Japan—museums and parks.
 A rental bicycle will be used on the first day, with walking and a taxi ride on the second day.